coreman14/ST-Character-Pack-HTML/README.md

 ## Running the program

 I've made a small website that when you upload the ZIP to, will generate the HTML file inside the zip.
 You can find it [here](https://html.coreman14.com/).
+It does not handle big files well, so please download the tool if the upload is taking a while.

 For Windows, just download the [EXE](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest/download/HTMLCreator.exe) from the [Latest release](https://github.com/coreman14/ST-Character-Pack-HTML/releases/latest), place it into the scenario folder you wish to create the HTML for, next to the `scenario.yml` file, and run it by double-clicking or from the command line.